 Like most of its competitors in the TV streaming space, fuboTV requires subscribers to enter credit card information to start a 7-day free trial of the service.

-If you don’t cancel before the trial expires, you’ll be charged $39.99 for the first month and $44.99 per month thereafter.
+If you don’t cancel before the trial expires, you’ll be charged $44.99 a month for the base package.

 What makes these streaming services different from traditional pay TV is the flexibility.
 There are no contracts, no hidden fees and you can cancel whenever you want.